MohammadSobhanSaffary/React-Test/README.md

    Using `container query selector` :

   This solution involves destructuring the container from the render method and using container query selectors.
-You can inspect the rendered DOM using screen.logTestingPlaygroundURL() to find an appropriate query.
+You can inspect the rendered DOM using screen. `logTestingPlaygroundURL()` to find an appropriate query.
     Here's an example:

    ```javascript